This article was first published in September 2019 and was last updated in June 2020.

 Other seafood dishes

 To anyone that has visited Noryangjin Market in Seoul, Jagalchi Market in Busan, or the coast and islands of South Korea, you’ll know how much Koreans love their seafood – especially when it’s fresh.
+Is it safe to buy and eat foods from the markets?
+Most definitely.

 In fact, one study by the UN Food and Agriculture Organization, showed that South Koreans consumed an average 58.4 kilograms of seafood a year/pp between 2013-2015.
 This made it the country that eats the most fish in the world, even beating Norway and China.